sou1t/TestApp/Pods/YandexMobileMetrica/README.md

-# Yandex.Metrica for Apps SDK
+# Yandex AppMetrica SDK

 ## License
-License agreement on use of Yandex AppMetrica for Apps SDK is available at [EULA site] [LICENSE]
+License agreement on use of Yandex AppMetrica SDK is available at [EULA site] [LICENSE]

 ## Documentation
-Documentation could be found at [metrica official site] [DOCUMENTATION]
+Documentation could be found at [AppMetrica official site] [DOCUMENTATION]

 ## Sample project
 Sample project to use is available at [GitHub] [GitHubSAMPLE]